Julia Catherine Stimson: Military career

-Thousands of women nurses enlisted in the Corps, and returned from the War as both professionals and veterans.
+Thousands of women nurses enlisted in the Nurse Corps, and returned from the war as both professionals and veterans.
 Stimson was awarded the United States Distinguished Service Medal, presented by General John J. Pershing.
 She was also awarded the Royal Red Cross.
 Though she retired from the Army in 1937, Stimson returned after the outbreak of World War II as chief of the Nursing Council on National Defense, and recruited a new generation of women to serve as nurses.
 She was promoted to full colonel in 1948, shortly before her death.
 Stimson, who served as President of the American Nursing Association from 1938 to 1944, was inducted into that association's Hall of Fame in 1976.

-Her papers are housed at the Weill Cornell Medical Center Archives.